Niger’s junta shuts airspace and accuses regional countries of planning to invade as deadline passes

 The junta does not appear interested in negotiation.
 An ECOWAS delegation sent to Niger last week for hours of talks was not allowed to leave the airport and met only with Tchiani’s representatives.

-At a rally on Sunday, thousands cheered junta leaders who said their loyalty will not be betrayed.
+At a rally on Sunday, thousands cheered junta leaders who said their loyalty would be repaid.

 “We are with you against them.
 We will give you the Niger that you are owed,” Brig.
 Gen. Mohamed Toumba said.
 After his speech, The Associated Press saw rallygoers behead a chicken decorated in the colors of former colonizer France.

 The junta is exploiting anti-French sentiments among the population to shore up its support base and has severed security ties with France, which still has 1,500 military personnel in Niger for counterterrorism efforts.
-On Monday, France’s ministry of foreign affairs formally discouraged any travel to Niger, Burkina Faso or Mali, and called on French nationals to be extremely vigilant.
+On Monday, France’s Ministry of Foreign Affairs formally discouraged any travel to Niger, Burkina Faso or Mali, and called on French nationals to be extremely vigilant.
+The day before, the ministry announced that France had suspended development aid to Burkina Faso.

-Niger’s junta also has asked for help from the Russian mercenary group Wagner, which operates in a handful of African countries including Mali.
+It’s not clear what will happen to the French military presence in Niger, or to the 1,100 U.S. military personnel also in the country.

-Many people, largely youth, have rallied around the junta, taking to the streets at night to patrol after brung urged to guard against foreign intervention.
+Many people, largely youth, have rallied around the junta, taking to the streets at night to patrol after being urged to guard against foreign intervention.

 “While they (jihadists) kill our brothers and sisters … ECOWAS didn’t intervene.
 Is it now that they will intervene?” said Amadou Boukari, a coup supporter at Sunday’s rally.
 “Shame on ECOWAS.”